Black Nerve

 When he returned, he spoke of finding a secret chamber beneath the ruins of the Erevos shrine.
 There he found tablets which spoke of insights and truths even Eothi was ignorant of.
 He told of revelations of the Anthimati’s true nature, spoke of the curse of treachery, and how there was a development beyond even the five-fang — a shining eye of enlightenment that would grant the user power to rival the angels.

-Yarrou suggested they rebuild the old clan castle — Azalea refused, all too aware of the optics that would have.
+Yarrou suggested they rebuild the old clan castle — Azalea refused, all too aware of the image this would present.
 This struggle laid bare the faultlines in the recovering Anthimati clan.
 Who led them?
 Azalea, their mother and grandmother?
 Yarrou, the most powerful among them?

 The answer came from neither.
 News of unrest in the east had reached, followed shortly by a declaration that sparked joy in the dissatisfied hearts of the Anthimati: Immolata had finally died, freeing them of his rule.
 And who did they have to thank for this?
 Synthia Shadowbane, who praised the angels the Anthimati descended from, to whom the endowed blood of a noble clan meant something — who, in those implication-shadows cast by her rhetoric, seemed nurse a promise to build something greater — the empire Yarrou dreamed of.